Craft

 by earth, terrain, and horizon.

-where objects exist to serve, not impress.
+where objects are created to serve, not impress.

 Tradition & Cultural Intelligence

-Passed through generations, they carry understanding:
+Passed through generations, they carry understanding of:

 how materials should be handled,

-how structure supports movement,
+how structure supports movement, and

-how objects hold up to repected use.
+how objects endure repeated use.

 Color, Material, Restraint